New Hampshire • 2026 Tax Year • Updated March 1, 2026

 πŸš€ Child Care Business Incentive Grant

-New Hampshire is aggressively funding child care through grants, not just credits.
+New Hampshire has been aggressively funding child care through grants, not just credits.

 The Child Care Business Incentive Grant provides cash to employers who partner with providers to create new child care slots.